PlayNoise is a noise generator or noise player.

 You can for example use PlayNoise to help concentrate if you want to work or read in a noisy environment, to take a nap in public transports, etc.

-I also have received reports of people with Tinnitus who appreciate listening to noises to get relief.
+I also have received several reports of people with Tinnitus who appreciate listening to noises to get relief.

 If you want you can also click the "more" button and use advanced features like auto volume oscillation or volume fading.